Auto-bidding under Return-on-Spend Constraints with Uncertainty Quantification: Numerical Experiments

 Figure~\ref{fig:figure1a} presents standard quartile boxplots of the average coverage probabilities of the prediction interval for the post-hoc true values across bidding agents, for each of the seven test periods (periods 8–14), where each agent’s average is computed over all auctions within the period.
 The coverage probabilities remain generally high, exceeding 0.85 across all periods, demonstrating the robustness of our method.
 Since the distribution of CVR may differ between the training and test data within the same bins, there is a slight deviation from the target level of 0.9.

 Table \ref{tab:per_ali} reports the performance ratio \eqref{ratio_alg} of different algorithms across the seven test periods, where the ratio is averaged over all bidding agents.
 Among the three methods, using the adjusted predicted value consistently achieves the best performance, demonstrating the reward guarantee of our uncertainty quantification approach.
 Note that it requires only a small additional computation to achieve the improvement (see Appendix \ref{add_simu}).
 The difference between Pred and Adjust is small because $\mathsf{pCVR}_t$ is assumed to be an unbiased prediction of $\mathsf{CVR}_t$, i.e., $\mathsf{CVR}_t=\mathsf{pCVR}_t+\mathcal{N}(0, \sigma_t^2)$, and the variance of the prediction in the dataset is so low that the simulated $\mathsf{CVR}_t^{\text{true}}\approx \mathsf{pCVR}_t$.
 By contrast, in the next section we demonstrate a distinct difference using real-world data.
 The reward of UCB is lower, as the distribution of the data differs and the conversion rate in the dataset is small, making it difficult to estimate the average CVR without machine learning predictions.
-Moreover, the computational cost of UCB is much higher (see Appendix \ref{add_simu}), since it requires solving a linear program for each auction.